 - Gentle yoga

-Avoid mental isolation by reaching out to people you trust by phone calls, social media, or video calls.
+Avoid social isolation by reaching out to people you trust by phone calls, social media, or video calls.
 Talk about your experience and how you are feeling.

 Call your health care provider right away if feelings of sadness, anxiety, or depression: